-FedEx also selected Oracle Gen 2 Cloud Infrastructure and Autonomous Database to optimize the performance of these cloud applications.
+FedEx also selected Oracle Cloud Infrastructure with OCI Functions and Autonomous Database to optimize the performance of these cloud applications.
 For FedEx, an advantage of using Oracle Cloud’s suite of applications comes from having seamless integration across all the company’s cloud applications, and a common data format across all the Oracle applications.
 Oracle Cloud helps provide FedEx the ability to embrace advanced analytics and artificial intelligence.
 With advanced dashboard features, the Oracle Cloud analytics tools allowed FedEx to run complex analysis on their costs to better manage the finance operation.

 Oracle Cloud provides a platform to explore the role of AI in helping the company be resilient, flexible, and responsive to business changes.
 The analytics tools let FedEx drill into the operations on an almost real-time basis, to know what’s happening worldwide, as the company constantly adjusts its networks and redistributes capacity based on demands of the moment.

 FedEx standardized more than 220 operations by using more than 40 Oracle Cloud applications.
 FedEx also uses Oracle Digital Assistant and OCI Integration Services as part of its efforts to further automate many of these processes, with more than 25 digital assistants creating touchless handoffs across those processes.